whole-communities-whole-health/aws-usage-cohort/connect-to-athena.md

 ## 1. Login with UT EID and password
-Go to https://myapplications.microsoft.com, sign in if required, and search for "AWS-ControlTower."
+Go to https://myapplications.microsoft.com, sign in if required, and search for "AWS-utexas."
 Click that icon and you will be redirected to the AWS access portal.
+If you want to bookmark a link, I recommend this one: https://utexas.awsapps.com/start

 <img src="images/microsoft.png" alt="hi" class="inline"/>